farrcommons/farrcommons.github.io/rules/identity.md

 ###Discussion

 Research Objects are collections of one or more resources or "digital objects".
 Examples of these digital objects might be a data set, executable software, source code, or a pdf paper describing an investigation, as well metadata that describes those resources.
+These resources may be directly contained within the research object, or they may just appear as a link or reference to the resource that resides elsewhere - e.g. a resource that lives in figshare http://figshare.com/articles/Difference_between_a_systematic_review_and_a_literature_review/766364 .

 An identity mechanism is required for research objects, and the resources that they contain, for several reasons: